BigBoss277/qa-practice/project-03-shopping-cart/test-cases.md

 **Steps:**
 1. Find a add to cart button
-2. Press enter to cart button
+2. Click the Add to cart button

 **Expected Result:**